BillOatmanWork/VideoRefactor-Release/README.md

 ![Video Refactor Screenshot](Screenshot.jpg)

 First, setup the path to your Ưmpeg executable.
 This is the tool that VideoRefactor uses to make the magic happen.
-If you do not have it, you can get it for free at Download FFmpeg.
-Press the DSelect Directory button and selec the directory that has the Ưmpeg.exe executable.
+If you do not have it, you can get it for free at [Download FFmpeg](https://ffmpeg.org/download.html).
+Press the Select
+Directory button and selec the directory that has the Ưmpeg.exe executable.
 Typically something like C:\ffmpeg\bin.
 This will be remembered by the app in the future, so you only need to do this setup one time.